 In addition, the salvage industry has grown right along with the demolition industry.
 Usually, contractors are instrumental in achieving the goals of preservationists.
 The façade and many important architectural artifacts, woodwork, lighting, and plumbing fixtures are either removed for re-sale or preserved in a building when its interior is gutted and renovated to incorporate modern conveniences and energy-efficient equipment.

-With approximately 800 member companies, the National Demolition Association is broadening its scope to include all professionals involved in the demolition process, including general contractors, civil engineering firms, and recycling, landfill, and salvage operations.
+With over 600 member companies, the National Demolition Association is broadening its scope to include all professionals involved in the demolition process, including general contractors, civil engineering firms, and recycling, landfill, and salvage operations.
 The Association has dedicated itself to keeping members and regulators well informed about environmental issues so that the industry can continue to work in an environmentally responsible manner, while contributing to the health and growth of the economy.